FORUM CLUB HANDBALL – HEART OF THE GAME

 • The EHF Champions League clubs +

-• Top EHF European League Clubs +
+• The EHF European League Clubs (Qualification included) +

-• Top 16 EHF Cup Clubs
+• The Top 16 EHF Cup Clubs

 • all National Champions